johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 mv *.cram Workspace/1_OG_BAM_FILES/
 ```
 If you don't want to download all of them, you can remove some of the links from the ```GitHub_Tutorial/1KG_Samples.txt ``` file and then run the above command block.
 Each line of the '1KG_samples' file should correspond to one sample.
 I would suggest trying this tutorila with at least one sample, so removing every line from that file besides the first one.

+Note: Some servers block access to users downloading large files.
+This will manifest in the above loop attempting to connect but without success.
+In these cases you should contact the person responsible for your server.
+Remember that you need to download genetic data in order to do the translations, but you can always instead move to module 3.

 <br/><br/>
 ### Download and pre-process ancient genetic data to translate (VCF files)